-- Assemble your bread on your serving platter and top each piece with about a Tablespoon of the cooked cherry tomatoes.
+- Assemble your bread on your serving platter and top each piece with about a Tablespoon of the cherry tomato confit.

-- Sprinkle goat cheese and basil overtop each piece and then drizzle lightly with the balsamic glaze.
+- Sprinkle goat cheese and basil overtop each crostini and then drizzle lightly with balsamic glaze.

 - Serve and enjoy!